peterwilli/IOTA-Snapshot-Recovery/README.md

-# IOTA Snapshot Recovery Tool
+# IOTA Balance Finder

-Using this tool you can find where your balances are and choose the appropriate action (reclaim, generate addresses, etc).
+Using this tool you can find where your balances are after a snapshot and choose the appropriate action (reclaim, generate addresses, etc).

 This is adapted from https://github.com/peterwilli/IOTA-Snapshot-Recovery

-The tool is completely secure, you run it on your own PC without anything being sent to the internet
+The tool is completely secure, you can run it on your own computer without anything being sent to the internet

 ## How to use?
 Ensure you have the following: